mimblewimble/grin-rfcs/text/0000-variable-size-kernels.md

 Each node has a "local" protocol version.
 Nodes exchange protocol versions during the initial handshake when setting up a connection.

-If both nodes are running protocol version 2 then no translation is required and transaction kernels can be serialized using protocl version 2.
+If both nodes are running protocol version 2 then no translation is required and transaction kernels can be serialized using protocol version 2.

 If both nodes are running protocol version 1 then again no translation is required.